Robert Bacon: Personal life, death and legacy

-Bacon died on May 29, 1919, from blood poisoning after undergoing surgery on his mastoiditis.
+Bacon died at the New York Eye and Ear Infirmary on May 29, 1919, from blood poisoning after undergoing surgery on his mastoiditis.

-Memorial

-A sculpture entitled The Sacrifice was made by Malvina Hoffman as a memorial to the late Ambassador of France, Robert Bacon, and alumni of Harvard University who lost their lives during the World War I. In it, the head of a 13th-century crusader lay on the lap of a draped woman.
+A sculpture entitled The Sacrifice was made by Malvina Hoffman as a memorial to the Bacon and alumni of Harvard University who lost their lives during World War I. In it, the head of a 13th-century crusader lay on the lap of a draped woman.
 The sculpture was dedicated in 1923 at the Cathedral of St. John the Divine in New York.
-After the War Memorial Chapel at Harvard University was completed in 1932, it was installed there.
+After the War Memorial Chapel at Harvard was completed in 1932, it was installed there.